duplocloud/docs/faq.md

 ### I'm not seeing logs displayed for a Tenant.
 I get the error `Docker native collection agent Filebeat is not running for Tenant`.

-Ensure that [logging is set up](aws-user-guide/use-cases/central-logging/central-logging-setup.md) and that you have selected the Tenant for which you want to collect logging information.&#x20;
+Ensure that [logging is set up](aws-user-guide/use-cases/central-logging/central-logging-setup.md) and that you have selected the Tenant for which you want to collect logging information.
+If logs are still not appearing in the DuploCloud console and Filebeat indicates a `temporary bulk send failure`, it may be due to Elasticsearch running out of disk space.
+Check the disk space on the diagnostics history in the default tenant.
+If necessary, follow the steps to recognize and expand the volume on Linux as outlined in the AWS documentation to resolve this issue.

 ## Terraform FAQs

 ### Is DuploCloud generating Terraform code behind the scenes to configure the cloud?

 No. DuploCloud is calling the cloud provider's API directly.
-Based on user requirements, the software interacts with the cloud provider API asynchronously, maintaining a [state machine](https://en.wikipedia.org/wiki/Finite-state\_machine) of operations with built-in retries to ensure robustness.
+Based on user requirements, the software interacts with the cloud provider API asynchronously, maintaining a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) of operations with built-in retries to ensure robustness.
 Any configuration drift, system faults, security, and compliance controls are monitored continuously by interacting with the cloud provider.

 ### If DuploCloud is not generating Terraform code behind the scenes, how can I use Infrastructure-as-code?